 Climbing to the top of Mt Pulag is not easy and it’s not recommended for first-timers.
 There are a few different trails to choose from with the Ambangeg trail being easier and the Trawangan and Akiki trails are more challenging.

-Mt Kitanglad sits in the southern Phillippines and is close to both Mt Apo and Mt Dulang-Dulang.
-It’s the fourth highest mountain in the Phillippines at 2,899 meters above sea level and it has a local legend around it that gave it its name.
+The fourth highest mountain in the Phillippines is Mt Kitanglad.
+It sits in the southern Phillippines and is close to both Mt Apo and Mt Dulang-Dulang.
+It’s 2,899 meters above sea level and it has a local legend around it that gave it its name.

 It’s believed the mountain was all that was remaining above a great flood that covered the surrounding area and it looked like a blade of lemongrass – Tanglad in Phillipino.